JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 Users can control the number of clusters (`k`), and the number of points in each cluster (`n`).
 Each cluster can take on a different geometric shape (e.g., Gaussian, cone, uniform cube) by specifying the corresponding generator function (`shape`), can be scaled to adjust its spread, rotated using custom rotation matrices (`rotation`), and positioned at defined centroids (`loc`).
 The function ensures flexibility in cluster location and orientation, allowing users to simulate complex high-dimensional structures.

-The following is an example of a three shape multiclustered dataset.
-The first shape is gaussian, the second conical, and the third a cube.
+The following is an example of a three-shape multiclustered dataset.
+The first shape is Gaussian, the second conical, and the third a cube.

 <div class="layout-chunk" data-layout="l-body">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span><span class='va'>clust_data</span> <span class='op'>&lt;-</span> <span class='fu'>gen_multicluster</span><span class='op'>(</span></span>